Kinesiology Taping for Heel spurs and plantar fasciitis

 • Severe sharp pain on the side of the heel

-• Slight swelling under the heel
+• Slight swelling under the heel.

 Heel spur and plantar fasciitis inflammation consist of very similar symptoms, therefore their strapping treatments are also very similar.
 Various professional practitioners such as physiotherapists, podiatrists and osteopaths offer treatments for heel spurs.
 These treatments generally contain stretching exercises, massages or insoles.
 Kinesiology taping offers a valuable addition to this toolset.